 You just roll the sheet of beeswax around a wick, and violà – you have a homemade candle made of pure beeswax!
 Easy and fun!

 Beekeepers, of course, use the wax only in its natural form for foundation.
 But for making candles, you can buy sheets in a rainbow’s array of different colors.

 If you’re buying colored sheets, be aware that some (not all) retailers may sell colored sheets made of beeswax AND paraffin.

 Might not be a big deal to you, but if you want pure beeswax, just be careful about what you buy.

-(The links on this page are to products that are 100% pure beeswax.)
+(Most of the links on this page are to products that are 100% pure beeswax.)